-Pursuant to the requirements of Federal Register Section 668.41 (e) Fire Safety Report this annual report contains fire statistics for the calendar years 2013, 2012, and 2011.
+Pursuant to the requirements of Federal Register Section 668.41 (e) Fire Safety Report this annual report contains fire statistics for the calendar years 2015, 2014, and 2013.
 In addition, fire safety systems are described in the section entitled “Residence Hall Fire Detection Alarm and Suppression Systems” found below.

 The College of Mount Saint Vincent can prohibit any item that could possibly pose a fire hazard.

-Student Evacuation Procedure
+Procedures for Student Evacuation

 Fire Safety Education and Training Programs

 A fire safety education and training program is provided to all residence life staff and security personnel.
 In addition, security personnel are required to maintain a current New York City Fire Department Fire Safety Certification.

 Fire drills are conducted by the Security Department staff.
 Complete evacuations are conducted during the fire drills and participants are advised of safety requirements and the assembly location for evacuees.
 The students are informed that they are required to participate and evacuate the building when the fire alarm sounds.